DarkoVeberic/utl/RootFile/README.md

 ===

-`RootFile<T>` is a simple templated class that elegantly handles reading/writing of root files containing only one [ROOT](http://root.cern.ch) branch of class `T`.
+`RootFile<T>` is a simple templated class that elegantly handles reading/writing of [ROOT](http://root.cern.ch) files containing only one branch of class `T`.
 Since `T` can be arbitrarily complex and may contain sub-classes, any event-like structure can be streamed into a ROOT file in this way.

 Check the `test_rootfile.cpp` file for more details.

 ## Usage

-For example, making a root file with a collection of streamable instances of clas `Event` (i.e. with the `ClassDef()` macro and corresponding link-def `#pragma`s) is as easy as:
+For example, making a root file with a collection of streamable instances of class `Event` (i.e. with the `ClassDef()` macro and corresponding link-def `#pragma`) is as easy as:
 ```c++
 RootFile<Event> file("events.root", 'w');
 for (...) {